RESOURCES FOR MAKERS

 MAKING ITEMS FOR BB&B

 One of the responsibilities of the handcraft committee is to maximize the efforts of the hand crafters.
 Each year we evaluate what sold and what might potentially be a best seller for the next sale.
 Custodians always take home a bit of inventory every year.
 Some handcrafters retrieve unsold items (arrange this in advance with your custodian) and the remaining items are sorted, counted and stored for the next sale.
 As a rule, items will appear in two sales.
 If an item remains unsold after the second appearance it is offered back to the maker or is donated to local charities.
-Our partnership with Magic of Christmas enable us to reach even farther into our local community.
-In exchange for storage space for our sale props, unsold inventory is donated to be distributed as part of their annual Christmas campaign.
-This is a perfect partnership.
-It is a privilege to also have a positive impact on our own community.
+It is a privilege to also have a positive impact on our own community through local donations in kind.

 GUIDELINES FOR TAGGING ITEMS